DarienBrito/NLC/README.md

 This method overrides the corresponding control in the interface with the new value.
 Since every parameter for an Element has internally a PatternProxy, you can change it to whatever you like within what an Event can handle.

-.revert(symbol) : Revert control of the given parameter to the interface controller .plugMIDI(symbol, int);
+- .revert(symbol) : Revert control of the given parameter to the interface controller
+- .plugMIDI(symbol, int) : Map given parameter to given CC
 ```js

 // Plug frequency to CC 0